RESEARCH STARTER

 The Danube, which flows into the Black Sea, is a major inland waterway for cargo and passenger traffic.
 The major port is Vienna.
 The country has dozens of airports, with international flights out of Vienna, Graz, and other cities.

-Agriculture: Agriculture is a small sector, but the country produces most of its own food.
+Agriculture: Agriculture represents a relatively small share of the economy, yet domestic production supplies most of the nation’s food needs.
 The main crops include grains (barley, oats, and rye), potatoes, and fruit.
 Livestock farming includes cattle, pigs, and poultry.
 There is also an extensive timber industry.

 Government